 Mice build their nests in warm places that have access to both food and nesting materials.
 Mice are especially fond of include wall cavities, attics, and kitchens.
 If any of these areas in your home provide mice access to food (we know your kitchen definitely does!), then there’s always a chance that you could be at risk of infestation.

 If you think there are areas of your property that are susceptible to mice, call 800-837-5520 or contact us online to have a specialist survey your home or business.

-Because mice will eat anything they can get their teeth into, they are known as omnivores.
+Mice are known as omnivores.
+They will eat anything they can get their teeth into.
 Wild mice, as opposed to urban mice, will eat plants and meat, but primarily feed on vegetation.

 If you watched cartoons when you were a kid, you might think that mice like to eat cheese.
 The fact is, this isn’t true.
 When it comes to cheese, a mouse in your house might take a pass.

-Once mice get indoors, they may create holes in furniture, cabinets and baseboards.
-They also will chew on the rubber insulation that surrounds electrical wires.
-Mice may also bit right through the wires themselves, shorting out electrical devices and creating a possible fire hazard.
+Did you know that mice can also chew through wooden walls and drywall?
+Once a mouse gets indoors, it may create holes in furniture, cabinets, and baseboards.
+It can also chew on the rubber insulation that surrounds electrical wires.
+Mice may also bite right through the wires themselves, shorting out electrical devices and creating a possible fire hazard.

 Save your property from mice with Ehrlich!

 Afraid you might be dealing with a mice infestation?
 Learn how to prevent mice with Ehrlich!
 Contact us today and we’ll set up a free inspection so we can see exactly what is going on.
 We have been helping home and business owners control mice for many years.
 You can rest assured that we have the right treatment plan for your property.